AlexMakowiecki/berisso-tourism-showcase/README.md

 # Berisso Tourism Showcase
 ## What is it?
 It's a website where I aim to showcase the beauties of my current hometown, highlighting the various activities and events that tourists can experience if they come to visit.
-It's also the first project, part of the Scrimba Course, that I uploaded to Github.
+It's also the second project, part of the Scrimba Course, that I uploaded to Github.
 This project is part of module 2, where they teach you the web dev basics.
 ## What do I use?
 I use HTML and CSS, and some images
 ## What do I learn?